-With much of the country dealing with colder than normal temperatures, comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves too.
-The colder weather basically extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really pulls the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air can impact a lot of things, including increased static and heightened risk for sickness.
-These differ in the level of importance, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

 So, what can you do?

 Humidification is more than just adding moisture to the air in your home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity too, which will help you reach your indoor comfort.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier circulates the moisture more reliably and in the greatest capacity too, which will help you reach your indoor comfort.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.

 - Promote a proper environment for indoor plants to flourish.
-The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.
+Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
 Proper humidification of your air is easier than you think too, so why wait any longer?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 For more information on how a humidifier can positively impact your Bishop home, give Bishop Heating & Air Conditioning a call at 760-784-9034 to learn more.